(January 2014 – Present)

 The Guzled journey has been really difficult and I’ve had to face some crushing failures along the way.
 Building a business from scratch is all-consuming.

-I’ve been asked to lecture for the Management School at the University of Stirling to lecture on my experiences as an entrepreneur.
-Part of this series will deal with making the best out of failure and success.
+I was asked to lecture for the Management School at the University of Stirling to lecture on my experiences as an entrepreneur.
+Part of this series dealt with making the best out of failure and success.

 I’ve partnered with the University of Stirling for a few things and have found them to be an absolute delight to work with!